Chinese state media has seized on a Swiss scientist critical of a covid origins probe. The one problem: He might not exist.

 The account did not immediately respond to a message seeking comment.

 Chinese state media outlets have been accused of using fake identities before.
-A French journalist named Laurene Beaumond contributed to CGTN’s reporting on the Xinjiang Uyghur Autonomous Region, helping to portray a brighter image of events there in the face of allegations of mass repression of Uyghur people.
+A French journalist named Laurène Beaumond contributed to CGTN’s reporting on the Xinjiang Uyghur Autonomous Region, helping to portray a brighter image of events there in the face of allegations of mass repression of Uyghur people.

 In March, Le Monde reported that there was no such French journalist to be found.
-The Chinese Foreign Ministry later argued that he existed, despite not being registered officially, but would not say whether he had used his real name.
+The Chinese Foreign Ministry later argued that she existed, despite not being registered officially, but would not say whether she had used her real name.

 Chinese state-backed media outlets have suggested without verified evidence that the United States could be where the coronavirus originated.
-An article in the English-language edition of the Global Times published Tuesday quoted an unnamed “insider,” who said the United States was now considered “a major suspect responsible for leaking Covid-19.”
+An article in the English-language edition of the Global Times published Monday quoted an unnamed “insider” who said the United States was now considered “a major suspect responsible for leaking Covid-19.”

 Read more: